Updated Constraints on Omnipotent Dark Energy: A Comprehensive Analysis with CMB and BAO Data: Results and Discussion

 Next, we present the evolution of the dark energy density, $\rho_{\rm DE}(z)$, and the corresponding EoS parameter, $w_{\rm DE}(z)$, derived from the posterior chains of our analysis, as shown in~\cref{fig:wrho_spt,fig:wrho_pl18} for the post-filtered results, and in~\cref{fig:wrho_sptfull,fig:wrho_pl18full} for the full-prior ones.
 While noticeable deviations from a cosmological constant ($w = -1$) are permitted across all results, such behavior is not necessarily favored, as discussed previously.
 A further striking feature shared by all results is the generic occurrence of a double PDL crossing, characterized by opposite crossing directions in each instance.
-However, the full prior and post-filtered results differ noticeably, as the order of the PDL crossings may be reversed between them.
+However, the full-prior and post-filtered results differ noticeably, as the order of the PDL crossings may be reversed between them.
 Specifically, the post-filtered results show an initial crossing into the quintessence regime, followed by a second crossing into the phantom regime.
-This ordering is by construction, as the post-filtered results assume the existence of a PDL crossing from the quintessence to the phantom regime, which must be the latest crossing if multiple occur.
-In contrast, the full prior results may instead exhibit an initial crossing into the phantom regime, followed by a second one into the quintessence regime—although they can also display the same crossing pattern as the post-filtered results.
+This ordering is by construction, as the post-filtered results assume the existence of a PDL crossing from the quintessence to the phantom regime, which must be the latest crossing if multiple ones occur.
+In contrast, the full-prior results may instead exhibit an initial crossing into the phantom regime, followed by a second one into the quintessence regime—although they can also display the same crossing pattern as the post-filtered results.
 However, note that, while the double PDL crossing is generic, it is not present in all the MCMC samples for either full or post-filtered results.
 A double crossing for the post-filtered results would correspond to a initially increasing DE density that goes through a decreasing phase before falling back to a decreasing regime; while this behavior describes the majority of the samples in~\cref{fig:wrho_spt,fig:wrho_pl18}, DE density evolutions that start with an initially increasing phase are also ubiquitous, especially when \texttt{DESI} is not present in the data set.
-Similar observations can be made for the full prior results.
-As a corollary to these discussions, we see that the present day value of the EoS parameter is always in the phantom regime for the post-filtered results by construction, but it is mostly in the quintessence regime for the full prior results especially when \texttt{DESI} is present in the data set combination.
-Addition of \texttt{PP} further clench this behavior.
-This late time preference of an quintessence EoS parameter from combinations of CMB \texttt{DESI} and \texttt{PP} data are in paralel with findings of~\cite{DESI:2024mwx,DESI:2025zgx}.
-To quantify this preference (it also serves as a measure to quantify deviance from $\Lambda$CDM), we report constraints on the present-day dark energy equation of state parameter $w_0$ in Table~\ref{tab:w0_values} for the full-prior results.
-The inferred values range from $w_0 = -0.93 \pm 0.13$ for the \texttt{SPT+WMAP+eBOSS+PP} combination to $w_0 = -0.34^{+0.53}_{-0.73}$ for \texttt{PL18+DESI}, indicating, depending on the specific case, a mild preference for quintessence-like behavior within the $2\sigma$ range.
+Similar observations can be made for the full-prior results.
+As a corollary to these discussions, we see that the present day value of the EoS parameter is always in the phantom regime for the post-filtered results by construction, but it is mostly in the quintessence regime for the full-prior results especially when \texttt{DESI} is present in the data set combination.
+Addition of \texttt{PP} exacerbates this behavior further.
+This late-time preference for a quintessence EoS parameter obtained from combining CMB, \texttt{DESI} and \texttt{PP} data agrees with the findings of~\cite{DESI:2024mwx,DESI:2025zgx}.
+To quantify this preference (it also serves as a measure to quantify deviations from $\Lambda$CDM), we report constraints on the present-day dark energy equation of state parameter $w_0$ in Table~\ref{tab:w0_values} for the full-prior results.
+The inferred values range from $w_0 = -0.93^{+0.11}_{-0.13}$ for the \texttt{SPT+WMAP+eBOSS+PP} combination to $w_0 = -0.34^{+0.53}_{-0.73}$ for \texttt{PL18+DESI}, indicating, depending on the specific case, a mild preference for quintessence-like behavior within the $2\sigma$ range.
 Although $w_0 = -1$ remains consistent with all datasets at the 95\% CL, the central values point to slight deviations from a pure cosmological constant, in agreement with the evolving trends in $\rho_{\rm DE}(z)$ and $w_{\rm DE}(z)$ discussed earlier.